 Telephone numbers for each county's emergency response for child abuse reporting.

-Reporting Form for LEAs Who Have Not Provided Mandatory Reporting Training (DOC)
+Reporting Form for LEAs Who Use Alternative Training For Mandatory Reporting (DOC; New; 29-Jan-2015)

 Reporting Tip Sheet